kits-ab/kits/content/blogg/2019-04-01-bankid-anyone.md

 The local BankID application opens automatically because it has associated itself with the protocol _bankid://_.
 The interesting part is the _autoStartToken_ parameter which contains the token value.
 This token is associated with your current session.

 After your local BankID opens, you enter your credentials and successfully complete the identification (or signing).
-Now, let&#39;s assume the developers at supershoes.se did not specify which platform the token should be limited to.
+Now, let's assume the developers at supershoes.se did not specify which platform the token should be limited to.
 This is means that even though you requested to identify/sign with BankID on file, the token you received can be consumed by _mobile BankID on a different device_.
 An attacker could generate a token meant for BankID on file and trick someone to authenticate themselves with the token on _their mobile device_.

 The only thing an attacker needs to do is to send the following: